bradymholt/geekytidbits.com/_posts/older/2012-03-07-redirect-iis-7-url-rewrite-module.md

   </rewrite>
   ```

 * That&#8217;s it.
-Now IIS will read you Web.RewriteMaps.config file and perform a &#8220;301 Moved Permanently&#8221; on all your old pages and redirect the user to the new page.
+Now IIS will read you `Web.RewriteMaps.config` file and perform a `301 Moved Permanently` on all your old pages and redirect the user to the new page.